uhm-descartes/ee643spring2024/morea/03-wireless-channel-physical-model/module-wireless-channel-physical-model.md

 morea_sort_order: 3
 ---

-We discuss physical models of wireless channels through some simplified examples, which reveal some key features of wireless channels.
+Discussion of physical models of wireless channels through some simplified examples, which reveal some key features of wireless channels.